8 Countries Near Turkey and the reasons you must visit

 Bursa

-Bursa is located in the south side of the Marmara Region.
+Bursa is located on the south side of the Marmara Region.

 It’s famous for its natural beauty and hot springs, Bursa is situated on the foothills of Mount Uludag and offers visitors plenty of skiing opportunities during winter months.

-There are also stunning views of Lake Uluabat and opportunities to be outside and enjoying the beautiful scenery.
+There are also stunning views of Lake Uluabat and opportunities to be outside and enjoy the beautiful scenery.

 During the time of the lucrative Silk Road, Bursa was known for being the largest center of silk trade in both the Byzantine and Ottoman empires.